-Under the doctrine of forum non conveniens, the trial court has discretionary power to decline jurisdiction if the convenience of the parties and the ends of justice would be better served in another forum that could have maintained the suit.172 Upon a party's written motion, the trial court may refuse to impose its jurisdiction over the case even though venue is proper in the instant forum.173 The party seeking to stay or dismiss the claim has the burden of proving by a preponderance of the evidence that:
+Under the doctrine of forum non conveniens, the trial court has discretionary power to decline jurisdiction if the convenience of the parties and justice would be better served in another forum that could have maintained the suit.
+Upon a party's written motion, the trial court may refuse to impose its jurisdiction over the case even though venue is proper in the instant forum.
+The party seeking to stay or dismiss the claim has the burden of proving by a preponderance of the evidence that:

-- (1) an alternative forum exists in which the claim or action may be tried; - (2) the alternate forum provides an adequate remedy; - (3) maintenance of the claim or action in the courts of this state would work a substantial injustice to the moving party; - (4) the alternate forum, as a result of the submission of the parties or otherwise, can exercise jurisdiction over all the defendants properly joined to the plaintiff's claim; - (5) the balance of the private interests of the parties and the public interests of the state predominate in favor of the claim or action being brought in an alternate forum; and - (6) the stay or dismissal would not result in unreasonable duplication or proliferation of litigation.174
+(1) an alternative forum exists in which the claim or action may be tried; (2) the alternate forum provides an adequate remedy; (3) maintenance of the claim or action in the courts of this state would work a substantial injustice to the moving party; (4) the alternate forum, as a result of the submission of the parties or otherwise, can exercise jurisdiction over all the defendants properly joined to the plaintiff's claim; (5) the balance of the private interests of the parties and the public interest of the state predominate in favor of the claim or action being brought in an alternate forum, which shall include consideration of the extent to which an injury or death resulted from acts or omissions that occurred in this state; and (6) the stay or dismissal would not result in unreasonable duplication or proliferation of litigation.